alessandroAbati/ArtForgeriesDetection/README.md

         The checkpoint files for the encoder has the format: '<model_name>\_<binary/multiclass>\_', while the checkpoint files for the head has the format: '<model_name>\_head\_<binary/multiclass>\_'
         * Note: the checkpoints between the encoder and the head MUST be consistent.

+    - Test/Validation inference:

+        By default the test set will be run.
+If you wish to run the validation set, change the boolean <test> to <False> at line 166 in the 'inference.py' file.

     - Visualisation of attention settings:

       By default, the attention matrix/weights are visualized.
 If the outputs of the attention model want to be visualized, change in 'models.py', in line 279, 'attention' variable for 'output'.